Queer and trans affirming therapy in Denver

 Coming out at any stage of life, including later in adulthood

-Gender identity, gender expression, and transition in any sphere: social, physical, societal, existential, etc.
+Gender identity, gender expression, and transition in any sphere: social, physical, or otherwise

 The effects of family rejection, religious trauma, or experiences of being excluded or erased